rweems/hangman/README.md

-# Hangman
+# Hangman - Project 1 for General Assembly(Atlanta)

 ## Overview
-Creating a simple hangman game using the technology covered in class.
+For project 1 I created a simple hangman game using the technology and languages covered in class.
+I also used some software that would allow me to add some personal touches such as Stykz for mac.

 Link to game: https://rweems-hangman.netlify.com/